eoghanriley/truffle-plays/README.md

 ### Viewer client

 You are almost done setting this up the last thing is letting your viewers send inputs.
-You need to add our embed on your side to truffle.
+You need to add our embed on your side to truffle here is the url https://truffle-plays.vercel.app/.

 ### Congratulations!